Yokohama is a "self-contained" music city where you don't need to go to Tokyo

 | Official Website | 7th AVENUE Official |

 Opened in 1985, one of Yokohama's oldest live houses with over 40 years of history.
-Located right next to Yokohama Stadium, it has launched countless young rock bands as a stepping stone.
-Becoming a regular here makes you a "face" of Yokohama's band scene.
-The stage's ability to accommodate bands of up to 8 members is also a plus.
+Located right next to Yokohama Stadium, it has launched countless young rock bands as a gateway.
+When you become a regular here, you become a "face" in Yokohama's band scene.
+The stage is also appealing for its ability to accommodate ensembles of up to 8 people.

 Yokohama B.B.STREET